Hiring and Onboarding

 2. Office of Postdoctoral Affairs New Postdoc Orientation

-In the morning session you will learn about postdoc-specific policies, benefits, and resources available to enhance your UT Austin experience.
-Representatives from Human Resources, Payroll, International Student and Scholar Services, Global Risk and Safety, Ombudsman, Center for Teaching and Learning, Texas Research, Discovery to Impact, and Texas Career Engagement will be there to introduce their offices, the services they provide, and answer questions.
-Following lunch, the afternoon session will focus on the mentoring experience and creating an individual development plan.
+During orientation, you will learn about postdoc-specific policies, benefits, and resources available to enhance your UT Austin experience.
+Representatives from Human Resources, Payroll, International Student and Scholar Services, Ombudsman, Center for Teaching and Learning, Texas Research, Discovery to Impact, and the Office of Career and Life Design will introduce their offices, the services they provide, and answer questions.
+We will also discuss the mentoring experience and creating an individual development plan.

 Employment Resources